 The very next month, NEJM published GSK’s interim results of a study the FDA requested it conduct beginning in 2001.
 The RECORD (Rosiglitazone Evaluated for Cardiovascular Outcomes and Regulation of Glycemia in Diabetes) study compared cardiovascular outcomes of Avandia to other commonly used diabetes drugs.
 The interim findings showed “no evidence of any increased mortality” from Avandia use, but “a significant increase in the risk of heart failure.”

-The cases came to the attention of the U.S. Senate Finance Committee in 2008.
-After two years of hearings it released a report accusing GSK of intimidating physicians, suppressing critics and hiding negative data while marketing Avandia.
+The cases grabbed the attention of the U.S. Senate Finance Committee in 2008.
+After two years of hearings, the committee released a report accusing GSK of intimidating physicians, suppressing critics and hiding negative data while marketing Avandia.

 In light of the Nissen research, the FDA in November 2007 began requiring GSK to print a black box warning with Avandia’s packaging stressing its link to congestive heart failure.